yayaa/ProgressedView/README.md

 ProgressedView
 ==============

 `ProgressedView` provides you to show progress when user clicks to any view, and then you're done with the task reverse it back to view again.
-This view extends `RelativeLayout`, so it easily implement in xml or code.
+This view extends `RelativeLayout`, so it is easy to implement in xml or by code.

 `ProgressedView` can host only one child.
 Becuase it adds another view, which contains progressbar and seekbar, just with exact layoutparams with source view.